Docs Menu

 When you create a subscription, App Services looks for data matching a query on a specific object type.
 In your Flexible Sync subscriptions, you can have subscriptions on several different object types or several queries on the same object type.

 You must have at least one subscription before you can read from or write to the realm.
-You can create one or more initial subscriptions when you configure Flexible Sync, or you can add subscriptions after initialization.
+You should create one or more initial subscriptions when you configure Flexible Sync, rather than adding subscriptions after initialization.

 You can bootstrap a realm with an initial subscription set when you open it with a FlexibleSyncConfiguration.
 Set the PopulateInitialSubscriptions parameter to a callback that is invoked when the realm is created.
 Add the queries you want to use to bootstrap the realm, as shown in the following example: